 We believe that all students have the potential to become productive members of society.
 We also believe that it is our job (our obligation) as educators to help students realize their skills and develop these skills.
 Students should be given every opportunity to discover and enhance their talents.
 When students enjoy what they are doing (learning) then they will learn more effectively.
 Education is the most valuable and most influential gift that we can offer the students of our community and we look forward to assisting in this process accordingly!

 Though education is our primary purpose, we do recognize the importance of nurturing outside the classroom as well.
-We encourage every student to get to know their guidance counselor.
-Students needing assistance, whether it be for academic, social or personal support, should see their guidance counselor.
+We encourage every student to get to know their school counselor.
+Students needing assistance, whether it be for academic, social or personal support, should see their school counselor.
+Our goal is to help all students succeed.

 - To be positive role models for students, teaching them vicariously as well as directly.